Opportunities in Research and Creative Arts at CCNY

 4. A copy of your transcript (uploaded as part of the application)

-5. After the student applicant submits an application, faculty advisors will receive an email requesting a one-page letter of support from the faculty mentor, indicating willingness to supervise the project, detailing experience with the student, and evaluating the student’s qualifications for the project
+5. After the student applicant applies, faculty advisors will receive an email requesting a one-page letter of support from the faculty mentor, indicating willingness to supervise the project, detailing experience with the student, and evaluating the student’s qualifications for the project

 APPLY HERE

-Applications must be complete to considered.
-It is the applicant’s responsibility to confirm that the faculty member submits the letter of support.
+Applications must be complete to be considered.
+The applicant is responsible for making sure that the faculty member submits the letter of support.